muratk5n/thirdwave/en/README.md

 ---

-How did I process the data? [geek] File has towns in rows, dates in columns, for a town on a particular date file has 'RU', or 'UA'; I replace those with 1 and 0, then sum all the rows (which obviously adds only 1's) - the total gives a chronological progr of total towns under RU control [/geek].
+How did I process the data?
+File has towns in rows, dates in columns, for a town on a particular date file has 'RU', or 'UA'; I replace those with 1 and 0, then sum all the rows (which obviously adds only 1's) - the total gives a chronological progr of total towns under RU control.

 ---